 What works with the Figuarts Ben Kenobi?

 The head sculpt on the Figuarts Ben Kenobi is nice.
 Much better than the Obi-Wan Adolf we saw in the early solicits.
 It’s also nice to be one step closer to getting the OG cast in Figuarts form.
 The details on his saber hilt are nice.
 He scales nicely with the other Figuarts Kenobis.

 That was easy to write.

 Should you get the Figuarts Ben Kenobi?

 This is a tough one.
 If you want the original cast in Figuarts form than I’m not sure you have a choice.
-If the lack of options on the Black Series Obi-Wan (which I didn’t hate), then you don’t have a choice.
+If the lack of options on the Black Series Obi-Wan (which I didn’t hate) bother you, then you don’t have a choice.
 Maybe the problems with my figure were just a one-off.
 Maybe not.
 However, I’m not sure I’d buy him again.

 Ultimately, the choice is yours, I can only inform your decisions.
 If you’re interested in picking him up, you can still get him here: